JayarCurio/ShipGirl/README.md

 # ShipGirl
-Ship Girl mod for Rimworld
+Ship Girl mod for Rimworld.
 Because this is a Rimworld mod, review the current About.xml for details.